 In order to use Bitcoin Core you will have to download the entire Bitcoin blockchain.
 This is a very secure desktop wallet, but probably best to be avoided unless you are already experienced with bitcoin.

 Copay, like Jaxx, is available as both a desktop and a mobile wallet.
-It was created by BitPay and is a multisig wallet, meaning it is controlled by two or more people who all need to approve transactions, so it is very secure.
+It was created by BitPay and is a multisignature wallet, meaning it is controlled by two or more people who all need to approve transactions, so it is very secure.

-Do I need to download any extra software to use a desktop wallet?
+V. Do I need to download any extra software to use a desktop wallet?

 Usually the only software you’ll need is the wallet itself, which you can download from the provider’s website.
-However, for some hardware wallets you will also be required to download the blockchain data (the history of all transactions) for the coin(s) you’re holding in the wallet.
+However, for some desktop wallets you will also be required to download the blockchain data (the history of all transactions) for the coin(s) you’re holding in the wallet.
 This is done as a security feature so the wallet has less reliance on connecting to the internet to track the movement of coins.

 Wallets such as Exodus and Electrum are lite/SPV (Simplified Payment Verification) wallets meaning that they don’t download the entire blockchain data to use them.
 However, others such as Bitcoin Core and Armory do rely on downloading the blockchain.
 Currently the size of the bitcoin blockchain is about 150GB, so this can take several hours to days, depending on the speed of your internet and computer.

+VI.
 Are desktop wallets free?

 Yes, desktop wallets are absolutely free to download.
 All you need to do is choose your preferred provider, download the software, and install it on your computer.

+VII.
 Are there any additional fees for desktop wallets?

 There are no additional fees (such as subscription fees or add-ons) for having a desktop wallet.
 However, when sending bitcoins from your wallet you will have to pay small transaction fees.
 This is not to do with the wallet, it’s a fee that goes to the miners that verify transactions on the bitcoin blockchain.
 It is typically around 0.2mBTC (an mBTC is a thousandth of a bitcoin, so this amount translates to under £2).

-Most Bitcoin wallets will also allow you to set your limits to pay higher or lower transactions fees.
+Most bitcoin wallets will also allow you to set your limits to pay higher or lower transactions fees.
 This is because the miner that verifies your transaction gets the fee, so a higher payment incentivises them to process your payment sooner.
 The fees are paid by the person sending the coins, if you’re receiving bitcoin it costs nothing.

+VIII.
 Can desktop wallets hold multiple cryptocurrencies?

 Yes, desktop wallets such as Exodus hold multiple cryptocurrencies.
 However, storage by such wallets is still largely limited to the biggest cryptocurrencies such as Bitcoin, Litecoin, and Ethereum.
 Many desktop wallets still only support one cryptocurrency.

+IX.
 Can I back up a desktop wallet?

 Yes, you can back up your desktop wallet by noting down your ‘recovery seed’.
 Simply put, a recovery seed is a mnemonic phrase that allows you to restore a wallet when you’ve lost it or forgotten the keys.
 If your machine happens to get damaged or lost, you can use the 12, 18 or 24 phrases issued to restore your wallet.
 It is important to do this as the wallet is stored on your computer, so if it gets lost/stolen or the file becomes corrupted you could lose your coins.

-How to set up a bitcoin desktop wallet
+X. How to set up a bitcoin desktop wallet

 The process of setting up a bitcoin desktop wallet is simple, but each individual wallet will have slightly different steps.
 Generally this is what to expect: